MarcinSzarmach/films-rest-api/README.md

 ## Docker

-To run app on heroku you need set global variables (https://docs.docker.com/compose/environment-variables/) the same as in .env file with:
+To run app on Docker you need set global variables (https://docs.docker.com/compose/environment-variables/) the same as in .env file with:
 NODE_ENV=production
 To run this on Docker you need a MongoDB.